satish-varma/studio/DOCUMENTATION.md

 7.  **Stock Allocation:** From the "Stock Items" (Master Stock view), allocates quantities of "Product X" and "Product Y" to "Retail Counter A" and "Back Storage".
 8.  **View Activity Log:** Checks the "Activity Log" to see records of item creation and allocation.
 9.  **View Reports:** Navigates to "Reports", selects "Main Warehouse" and a date range to see sales summaries (initially zero).
-10. **Settings:** Explores "Settings" to check data export options.
+10. **Settings:** Explores "Settings" to check data export options or reset application data.
 11. **Profile:** Updates their own display name or default viewing preferences.
 12. **Monitor Operations:** Periodically reviews dashboard, sales history for all staff/sites, and reports.
+13. **Food Stall Setup (Optional):** If managing a food stall, navigates to "Food Stall Management", records initial expenses for groceries.

 ### Manager User